 The movie is a historical drama about a British mathematician, Alan Turing, who attempts to decipher the German encoding machine Enigma.
 With the group of the best British crossword solvers, Alan makes the first computer ever to find a universal way of deciphering Enigma.

 This awesome movie is a must-watch for two reasons.
 First, it shows the biographical history of Alan Turing, who is often regarded as a father of computer science.
 Secondly, the main character is played by Benedict Cumberbatch, who is simply a superb actor.
 Even though this movie does not provide an insight into the future of AI, we included it on the list because it shows the first-ever application of machine learning in the history of humanity.

 Directed by Greg Kohs with an original score by Academy Award nominee Hauschka, AlphaGo chronicles a journey from the halls of Oxford, through the backstreets of Bordeaux, past the coding terminals of Google DeepMind in London, and ultimately, to the seven-day tournament in Seoul.
 As the drama unfolds, more questions emerge: What can artificial intelligence reveal about a 3000-year-old game?
 What can it teach us about humanity?

 Source AlphaGo Movie

-By using a dataset of the best Go players and Reinforcement Learning algorithm, researches were able to train the agent that could defeat the current world champion, Lee Sedol.
-This victory, often regarded by the press as a “computer’s domination over the human race,” was actually just the beginning of the story.
+By using a dataset of the best Go players and a Reinforcement Learning algorithm, researchers trained the agent that could defeat the current world champion, Lee Sedol.
+This victory, often regarded by the press as a “computer’s domination over the human race”, was actually just the beginning of the story.
 Soon after the match, DeepMind released a new version of the program called AlphaZero, but this time the program did not pre-train on the collected datasets of professional Go players but instead learned completely by the self-play.
-This new approach eliminated human bias and eventually led to the state of the art in chess, shogi, and Go.
+This new approach eliminated human bias and eventually led to state of art in chess, shogi, and Go.